Michaelvll/RISCV_CPU/README.md

 # RISCV-CPU

-This is a project of Computer System class of ACM honor class in SJTU.
+This project is a FPGA supported RISC-V CPU with 5-stage pipeline implemented in Verilog HDL, a course project of Computer Architecture of ACM honor class @ SJTU.

 Copyright (c) 2017 Zhanghao Wu